SpiRaiL/confluence_export_with_jira_issue_images/README.md

 # confluence_export_with_jira_issue_images #

+Cleans HTML exports of confulence pages so they can be converted to PDF.

 ## Confluence with Jira lists with images print cleaner. ##

-If you add a list of Jira issues with description onto a confulence page, and, there are images in the description. then
+If you add a list of Jira issues with description to a confulence page, and, there are images in the description. then